awaisdevops/kubernetes/complete-Jenkins-CICD-pipeline-with-DockerHub/README.md

 This project sets up a CI/CD pipeline in Jenkins to automate the deployment of a Java (Maven-based) application to a Kubernetes cluster, using Docker Hub for image storage.

+### Technologies Used
+- Kubernetes
+- Jenkins
+- AWS EKS
+- Docker Hub
+- Java
+- Maven
+- Linux
+- Docker
+- Git

+### Project Description
+- Write K8s manifest files for Deployment and Service configuration
+- Integrate deploy step in the CI/CD pipeline to deploy newly built application image from DockerHub private registry to the EKS cluster
+- So the complete CI/CD project we build has the following configuration:
+  - a.
+CI step: Increment version
+  - b.
+CI step: Build artifact for Java Maven application
+  - c.
+CI step: Build and push Docker image to private DockerHub registry
+  - d.
+CD step: Deploy new application version to EKS cluster
+  - e.
+CD step: Commit the version update

 ---

 ## Key Steps